Zimmermann–Laband syndrome: Genetics

 Type 1 ZLS is caused by pathogenic variants (mutations) in a potassium channel gene – KCNH1.
 Similar pathogenic variants in this gene were previously found to cause Temple–Baraitser syndrome, which shares similar clinical features.
 This has led many to believe that ZLS, type 1 and TBS are actually the same disorder.

 Type 2 ZLS is caused by pathogenic variants in the brain isoform of V-type proton ATPase subunit B, ATP6V1B2.

 Zimmerman–Laband syndrome is inherited in an autosomal dominant pattern.
 This means the gene is located on an autosome, and having only one copy of a gene mutation is sufficient to cause the disorder.
 Individuals with the disorder have a 50% chance of passing it on to their offspring in each pregnancy.

-Diagnosis

 Management

 There is no known cure for ZLS.
 Affected individuals should see a pediatrician or adult physician at least annually to monitor growth, development and general health and well being.
 Developmental potential is maximized through the use of physiotherapy, occupational therapy and speech pathology.
 Anticonvulsants are used to control epilepsy, when present.